midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-edan-lepucki.md

 **Kiesling:** Makes sense.

 **Lepucki:** There were certain moments when I thought, <i>My agent will love this line</i>, because she has a very dark and dirty sensibility.
 I think the publishing of <cite>California</cite> was very…humbling, because I have been teaching for a number of years but haven’t really been workshopped in a long time.
 So when I got my first critique letter from the editor, it was very thorough, very long — twelve pages, single-spaced — and it made me cry because it was so intense but also so spot-on.
 It was a combination of knowing that it was exactly what I needed to do but not knowing if I could do it.
-It wasn’t like, She doesn’t know what she’s talking about, how dare she!
-I never have been, I’m the artist, and nobody else can read my book as well as I can.
-But it was humbling to realize that there were these very good readers working really hard on my behalf.
+It wasn’t like, <i>She doesn’t know what she’s talking about, how dare she!</i> I never have been, <i>I’m the artist, and nobody else can read my book as well as I can.</i> But it was humbling to realize that there were these very good readers working really hard on my behalf.
 Once I stopped crying, it felt collaborative and great.
-There were definitely times when I thought, I can’t revise this book another time or I’m going to kill myself.
+There were definitely times when I thought, <i>I can’t revise this book another time or I’m going to kill myself.</i>

 **Kiesling:** Because the revisions took longer than you thought.
 I remember it was kind of a process, right?